foodelevator/syssec-dd2497/README.md

 system (as opposed to something more common for C++ like a Makefile or CMake).
 The build script is defined in `build.zig` and `build.zig.zon`.
 By default, it will automatically download LLVM (which can take a while, but it will be cached after the first run), but you can also use an externally provided LLVM installed by e.g. your package manager, by providing the flag `-Dllvm=...` after `zig build` in any command.
-On Arch linux, if you have installed the package `llvm` using pacman, the correct flag is `-Dllvm=/usr` and this is probably true in most cases.
+On Arch linux, if you have installed the packages `llvm` and `clang` using pacman, the correct flag is `-Dllvm=/usr`.
+If you have installed a specific version, e.g. with packages named `llvm-X` and `clang-X` for some version X, the correct flag is usually `-Dllvm=/usr/lib/llvmX`.

 To compile the project, run `zig build install`.
 This will create a file called `libdiversification.so` in the directory `zig-out/` in the project root.
 This file can be loaded as